kenatiod/MUT/Understanding Machine Understanding.md

 Maleki, N., Padmanabhan, B., & Dutta, K. (2024).
 AI hallucinations: A misnomer worth clarifying. arXiv.

-Marr, B. (2023, April 3).
+Marr, B. (2023).
 What are AI hallucinations and why are they a problem?
 Bernard Marr & Co.

-O'Sullivan, D. (2023, August 29).
+O'Sullivan, D. (2023).
 AI tools make things up a lot, and that's a huge problem.
 CNN.

 Rashkin, H., et al. (2021).
 Measuring Attribution in Natural Language Generation Models.
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics.